SpaceTeam/STS1_COBC_SW/README.md

 ### Toolchain files

 Toolchain files are used when cross-compiling and are specific to your target platform, environment and setup but not to your project.
-Therefore they are not supplied with this repo and should be kept at some "global" directory (I, e.g., use `~/programming/cmake/`).
+Therefore, they are not supplied with this repo and should be kept at some "global" directory (I, e.g., use `~/programming/cmake/`).
 The repo of the sts1-cobc Docker image contains an appropriate [toolchain file targeting an